GRAINS-Wheat set for 3rd weekly gain on supply worries; market eyes U.S. report

 SINGAPORE, Nov 5 (Reuters) - Chicago wheat futures rose on Friday with the market set for a third weekly gain as tightening global supplies and strong demand supported prices.

-* World food prices rose for a third straight month in October to reach a fresh 10-year peak, led again by increases in cereals and vegetable oils, the UN food agency said on Thursday.
+World food prices rose for a third straight month in October to reach a fresh 10-year peak, led again by an increase in cereals and vegetable oils, the UN food agency said on Thursday.

-* Traders are adjusted positions before the U.S. Department of Agriculture (USDA) monthly supply/demand report due on Nov.
+Traders have adjusted positions ahead of the U.S. Department of Agriculture (USDA) monthly supply-demand report due on Nov.
 9.

 (Reporting by Naveen Thukral; Editing by Sherry Jacob-Phillips)